stoplightio/studio/docs/Basics/01-working-with-projects.md

 A project can be a Git repository, or if you're using Studio Desktop it could just be any local folder on your computer.

-## Project Structure

-Studio projects default to using a specific structure to not interfere with existing files.

-- `/docs` - Where articles (Markdown files) are stored
-- `/reference` - Where API descriptions documents (OpenAPI and JSON Schema) are stored
-- `/assets/images` - Where images are stored

-If you have an existing repository with Markdown, image, or API description documents that do not adhere to the format above, you will need to move the files to their corresponding directories in order for Studio to recognize them, or create a [Stoplight Configuration file](../Basics/03-stoplight-config.md) to change them.

 ## Ways to Create a Project

-There are three ways to create a project in Studio.
+There are three ways to create a project in Studio Desktop.

 ### From Scratch

-The quickest way to get started with Studio is to simply create a project from scratch.
-You can do this using the "Create New Project" dialog on the Studio landing page:
+The quickest way to get started with Studio is to create a local project scratch.
+Use the **Create New Project ** area of the Studio landing page:

 ![Start from an existing Git repo](../../assets/images/studio-new-scratch-project.png)

-> Optionally click the "Include tutorial files" option to have a few sample files added to your new project.
+Optionally, select **Include tutorial files** to add a few sample files to your new project.

 #### Where are "From Scratch" projects stored?

-When running from the desktop application, projects created within Studio's "New Local Project" will be created under your default documents folder:
+Projects created from Studio Desktop's **New Local Project** are created under your default documents folder:

 - On macOS, the default folder is `$HOME/Documents/Stoplight Studio`
 - On Windows, the default folder is `%HOMEDRIVE%%HOMEPATH%/Documents/Stoplight Studio`